n3rdysouth/stripe-bundle/README.md

 ## Description

 This bundle helps developers do a Stripe integration in a Symfony application for processing payments.
-The bundle allows you to generate a redirect URL for one-time or recurring subscription payments, using parameters like success URL, failure URL, amount, and optional product product/subscription description.
+The bundle allows you to generate a redirect URL for one-time or recurring subscription payments, using parameters like success URL, failure URL, amount, and optional product or subscription description.
 The bundle also adds a route for webhooks and fires a custom event on all webhooks from Stripe, as well as stores Transactions and their status using Doctrine, so that logging and tracking successful payments and subscriptions, and other events, is a breeze.

 For now, this bundle allows you to: